 I wrote my undergraduate dissertation on post-war female experience and Ealing Studios, and my masters thesis on Powell and Pressburger’s use of ballet.
 I have taught undergraduate classes on post-war cinema in France and Britain at Cambridge, and I now run the Listen to Lillian blog and podcast on Substack.
 I recently worked as a questions and casting researcher on University Challenge, developing the music and picture rounds.

 Get in touch

-I’m available for writing, research, talks, and podcasts, and would love to hear from you.
+I’m available for writing, research, talks, interviews, video essays, and podcasts, and would love to hear from you.